sodadata/docs/soda-cl/distribution.md

 To compute the number of bins for a DRO, Soda uses different strategies based on whether outlier values are present in the dataset.

-By default Soda automatically computes the number of bins for each DRO by taking the maximum of [sturges](https://en.wikipedia.org/wiki/Histogram#Number_of_bins_and_width) and [FD (Freedman Diaconis Estimator)]("https://en.wikipedia.org/wiki/Freedman%E2%80%93Diaconis_rule") methods. [numpy.histogram_bin_edges(data, bins='auto')](https://numpy.org/doc/stable/reference/generated/numpy.histogram_bin_edges.html#numpy.histogram_bin_edges) also applies this practice by default.
+By default Soda automatically computes the number of bins for each DRO by taking the maximum of [Sturges](https://en.wikipedia.org/wiki/Histogram#Number_of_bins_and_width) and [Freedman Diaconis Estimator](https://en.wikipedia.org/wiki/Freedman%E2%80%93Diaconis_rule) methods. [numpy.histogram_bin_edges(data, bins='auto')](https://numpy.org/doc/stable/reference/generated/numpy.histogram_bin_edges.html#numpy.histogram_bin_edges) also applies this practice by default.

 For datasets *with* outliers, such as in the example below, the default strategy does not work well.
-When taking the maximum of [sturges](https://en.wikipedia.org/wiki/Histogram#Number_of_bins_and_width) and [FD (Freedman Diaconis Estimator)]("https://en.wikipedia.org/wiki/Freedman%E2%80%93Diaconis_rule") methods, it produces a great number of bins, `3466808`, while there is only nine elements in the array.
+When taking the maximum of [Sturges](https://en.wikipedia.org/wiki/Histogram#Number_of_bins_and_width) and [Freedman Diaconis Estimator](https://en.wikipedia.org/wiki/Freedman%E2%80%93Diaconis_rule) methods, it produces a great number of bins, `3466808`, while there is only nine elements in the array.
 The outlier value `10e6` causes to obtain this misleading bin size.

 ```python
 import numpy as np